+'''

-''' On February 12, 2020, the Bakersfield Fugitive Operations Team (FOT) was conducting a in search of in search of and DO conducted a vehicle stop.
+On February 12, 2020, the Bakersfield Fugitive Operations Team (FOT) was conducting a targeted enforcement action at in search of in search of a search of the targeted subject.
+At approximately 0555, I, Deportation Officer (DO) and DO conducted a vehicle stop.
 I and DO both wearing ICE identifying patches, approached the vehicle.
 I engaged the driver.
 Simultaneously, DO engaged the passenger in a consensual conversation.
 During DO conversation with the passenger, DO asked the passenger if he would consent to have his fingerprints taken, passenger replied "yes".
 I then contacted the passenger and again asked if he would consent to have his fingerprints taken, the passenger replied "yes".
-I then took the passenger's '''
+I then took the passenger's

+'''